West Coast Wildlife Centre: Operation Nest Egg

-Operation Nest Egg is a kiwi captive rearing programme started by the New Zealand Department of Conservation in 1995 in response to the extremely mortality rate of kiwi chicks (up to 95%).
+Operation Nest Egg is a kiwi captive rearing programme started by the New Zealand Department of Conservation in 1995 in response to the extremely high mortality rate of kiwi chicks (up to 95%).
 Kiwi chicks are extremely vulnerable to predators such as stoats, so DOC rangers collect eggs to incubate, hatch, and rear in captivity and in predator-free "creches", returning the birds to the wild when they reach an adult weight of 1 kg, sufficient to resist attack by a stoat or feral cat.

 During the hatching season (late August to March) eggs are removed from under males in their burrows (in most species of kiwi only males incubate). $300 leg transmitters attached to the males indicate when they have stopped moving and started incubating.
 A tracking technology known as "Sky Ranger" sends information on nesting pairs, eggs, and the age of an egg to a light aircraft which avoids rangers having to track kiwi on foot through dense forest – a one-hour flight gathers information that could have taken three weeks to gather on the ground.
 Eggs are retrieved from the nest at about 45 days old and quickly shipped to the Wildlife Centre.
 After being checked and cleaned in a dedicated egg processing room, they are moved to 35.5 °C incubators, turned and rotated four times a day (to imitate a male rowi's behaviour), and regularly candled with a torch to check on development.
 Hatching occurs at 78 days of incubation and is a prolonged process, taking around six days.
 A few days later, the young bird is dry and mobile and is transferred to a brood box, where it can walk around and be fed on a diet of mixed oxheart, cat biscuits, fruit, peas, carrots, corn, and vitamins.